ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 Now we understand the context of generative models in supervised learning, we can look at the context of the VAE within generative models.

-Where to generative models fit in the context of other supervised learning methods?
+Where do generative models fit in the context of other supervised learning methods?

 ### The VAE in context

 The VAE sits alongside the Generative Adversarial Network (GAN) as the state of the art in generative modelling.

 The figure below shows the outstanding progress in image quality generated by GANs.
 GANs typically outperform VAEs on reconstruction quality, with the VAE providing better support over the data (support meaning the number of different values a variable can take).